memgraph/orb/docs/view-default.md

   - `isSimulatingOnDataUpdate` - Whether to run simulation when graph data is updated.
 Enabled by default (`true`).
   - `isSimulatingOnSettingsUpdate` - Whether to re-run simulation when settings are updated.
 Enabled by default (`true`).
   - `isSimulatingOnUnstick` - Whether to re-run simulation when a node is unstuck.
 Enabled by default (`true`).
+  - `useGPU` - Runs the force layout on the GPU (WebGL2) using a Barnes-Hut quadtree.
+Falls back to the CPU engine automatically if WebGL2 is unavailable.
+Disabled by default (`false`).
   - `alpha` - Fine-grained control over the simulation's annealing process.
     - `alpha` - Current alpha value.
 Default `1`.
     - `alphaMin` - Minimum alpha threshold below which simulation stops.
 Default `0.001`.